-What Makes it Magical?
+What Makes It Magical?

-During each golden hour (morning and evening), you will find that the sun is low in the sky; when a light source is larger and closer relative to the subject, soft, diffused light is produced.
+During each golden hour (morning and evening during sunrise and sunset), you will find that the sun is low in the sky; when a light source is larger and closer relative to the subject, soft, diffused light is produced.
 Soft light is preferable for virtually any subject, as it doesn’t create harsh shadows and tends to be very dynamic-range-friendly, meaning you won’t lose any details to extreme shadows or blown-out highlights.

-What Kind of Photography is it Good For?
+What Kind of Photography is it Good for?

 The short answer: any kind.
 Landscapes, cityscapes, portraits, even macro and general still life photography.
 Pretty much everything seems to look better when subjected to the warmth of the golden hour.
 And you’re not limited to working exclusively outdoors.
-You can get some beautiful natural indoor lighting by letting in some of that magic through a large window.
+You can get some beautiful natural indoor golden hour lighting by letting in some of that magic through a large window.

 Quick Tips for Shooting During the Golden Hour

 Don’t be in so much of a rush that you fail to use good technique, but remember that you’ve got a relatively small window in which to take advantage of this gorgeous light.
 Depending on where you live, the golden hour window can vary – for example, it can be longer as you move away from the equator.
 It also depends on the seasons.
 You can use a tripod to have the setup before the golden hour and then shoot quickly at the right time when the folden hour is on.